th-1982/general-quiz-game/README.md

 1. I Encountered a bug where on the play again page After selecting an option and starting again, the values of the previous scores and answers were still there.

-* Reset all data when a user presses yes or no to play again
+* I reseted all data when a user presses yes or no to play again

 2. I Encountered bug the form would not prevent default event from occurring :

-* Remove the form entirely and use the button to click
+* I remove the form entirely and use the button to click

 3. I Encountered a bug where when the users do not input their name, the following section would still show

-* Added a required attribute to the HTML
+*  I added a required attribute to the HTML

 4. I Encountered a bug where the first question always showed even when go to next.

-* Replace the innerText of the section with the next question.
+* I replace the innerText of the section with the next question.

 ## Deployment & Development